yankailab/OpenKAI/docs/3D/WebViewer3D.md

 This enables `WITH_3D` and requires Boost headers version 1.70 or later in addition to OpenKAI's normal build dependencies.
 Beast and Asio are compiled from headers;
-no Boost runtime library, wsServer, Open3D, ImGui, or desktop GL backend is needed.
+no Boost runtime library, wsServer, Open3D, ImGui, or desktop GL backend is needed for streaming.
+The current sample uses `_Scepter` camera geometry and octree lines; enable its camera build dependencies when running that configuration.
+The optional `_PCfile` source can load `data/PointCloud/StanfordBunny/bun000.ply`.
-The sample loads the repository's `data/PointCloud/StanfordBunny/bun000.ply` through the native `_PCfile` reader and displays `_OctreeGrid` lines alongside it.
-Run the sample from the repository root so its data path resolves.
+Run from the repository root so relative data paths resolve.

 Open `html/webViewer3D/index.html` directly in the browser, enter the backend IP and port (default `8080`), and click **Start**.
 The local launcher navigates to the C++ server and automatically connects.
-Alternatively, visit `http://BACKEND_IP:8080/` and click **Start** there.
+Alternatively, visit `http://BACKEND_IP:8080/` and click **Start** there. **Start** opens the stream and command sockets independently; **Stop** closes both.
+The Commands section under Objects has its own Connect/Disconnect buttons and a read-only `cmdState` console.
+A command connection failure leaves geometry streaming active.

 The launcher redirects because browsers restrict ES modules loaded from `file://`; the renderer and all imports run from the backend's HTTP origin.